The mitochondrial theory of aging: Why your cells lose power and how to fix it

 • Sarcopenia: This is the involuntary loss of skeletal muscle mass and strength.
 Since muscle is the largest reservoir of mitochondria in the body, mitochondrial health and muscle mass are inextricably linked.
 Poor mitochondrial function accelerates muscle catabolism (breakdown), making it harder for older men to retain lean mass.[7]

 • Metabolic Syndrome and Type 2 Diabetes: When mitochondria in muscle cells cannot oxidize (burn) fat efficiently, lipid intermediates accumulate inside the cell.
-This interferes with insulin signaling, leading to insulin resistance—the precursor to Type 2 diabetes.[8]
+This interferes with insulin signaling, leading to insulin resistance, a key driver of Type 2 diabetes.[8]

 • Neurodegenerative Diseases: Neurons require immense amounts of energy to maintain resting potentials and transmit signals.
 Mitochondrial failure is a hallmark of Alzheimer’s disease (AD), Parkinson’s disease (PD), and Amyotrophic lateral sclerosis (ALS).
 In PD, specifically, genetic mutations often link directly to failures in the mitophagy process.[9]